 BJP legislator Bhargava resigns as Leader of Opposition

-Just before the Madhya Pradesh BJP legislature party meeting here on Monday evening to elect its new leader, senior party MLA Gopal Bhargava tendered his resignation from the post of Leader of Opposition.
-BJP vice-president and MLA Shivraj Singh Chouhan is tipped to be elected as head of the legislature party, paving the way for him to take over as the next chief minister.
+Minutes before the BJP legislators meeting was scheduled to begin on Monday evening to elect a new leader, senior party MLA Gopal Bhargava tendered his resignation from the post of Leader of Opposition in the Madhya Pradesh assembly.
+Senior BJP leader Shivraj Singh Chouhan was later elected the new leader of the legislature party, paving the way for him to take over as the next chief minister.

+State BJP president Vishnu Dutt Sharma said only Chouhan will take oath at a simple function at Raj Bhavan around 9 pm and all health protocols will be followed in the wake of the coronavirus outbreak.
+Rest of the things will take place later.
+Right now there is emergency to fight COVID-19," he added.

-In January 2019, days after the Congress formed its government, Bhargava, a multiple-time MLA and former minister, was elected Leader of the Opposition..
+Asked about the first challenge to the new government, he said it was to defeat the coronavirus in MP.
+In January 2019, days after the Congress formed its government, Bhargava, a multiple-time MLA and former minister, was elected Leader of Opposition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)